-Hundreds of years ago, before all things herbal was a trend, people were growing rue as a medicinal plant.
-Rue is a mysterious plant with broad-ranging and seemingly oppositional uses and applications: it has been used both as a witchcraft ingredient and a holy water additive, and it is touted as a flea repellant as well as a desirable seasoning for sausage and fish.
-Even if you don't explore the herbal uses of this strong-smelling plant, you will appreciate the way its summer blooms draw butterflies and beneficial parasitic wasps to the garden.
-When not in bloom, the bluish-green petite foliage is a handsome asset in the flower and herb garden.
+Hundreds of years ago, before all things herbal were a trend, people were growing rue as a medicinal plant.
+This short-lived woody perennial herb is a mysterious species with broad-ranging and seemingly contradictory uses and applications: It has been used both as a witchcraft ingredient and a holy water additive, and it is touted as a flea repellant as well as a desirable seasoning for sausage and fish.
+But despite its traditional culinary use, it can be a dangerous plant to use for your own homemade preparations; rue can be quite poisonous when eaten in raw form or even when touched.

 |Botanical Name||Ruta graveolens|

-|Common Name||Common rue, herb-of-grace, herby grass|
+|Common Name||Rue, common rue, herb-of-grace, herby grass|

 |Plant Type||Perennial herb|

-|Soil Type||Average to poor|
+|Soil Type||Average to poor soil|

 |Native Area||Southern Europe|